IDMNYU/webDev_D_Spring2022/README.md

 ***
 ```
 Professor: rebecca (marks) leopold
-Email: rebleo [at] nyu.edu | office hours by appointment- Monday, Tuesday or Thursday.
-Please schedule 24 hours in advance.
+Email: rebleo [at] nyu.edu | office hours by appt - Monday, Wednesday or Friday.
+Schedule at least 24 hours in advance.
 ```

 #### Course Pe-requisites: